YouTube has expanded its sponsorships service beyond gamers to include a small number of non-gaming channels.

-Viewers will now be able to sponsor certain mainstream channels for $4.99 a month.
+The move allows viewers to sponsor certain mainstream channels through its main app for $4.99 a month.

-Viewers will gain access to a service that has been available to gaming channels through the YouTube Gaming app since September 2017.
+The sponsorships service has been available to gaming channels through the YouTube Gaming app since September 2017.

 At the time, a couple of non-gaming channels were given the chance to try the feature in beta mode, but the service has expanded recently to include a new wave of channels such as Korean Englishman.

-In exchange for their money each month, sponsors gain access to perks similar to the partnership program in place over at Twitch – a live-streaming platform and competitor to YouTube since 2011.
+In exchange for their money each month, sponsors gain access to perks similar to the partnership programme in place on Twitch – a live streaming platform and competitor to YouTube since 2011.

 These include benefits such as a badge next to their name in comments and live chats, as well as access to exclusive emojis.